 Insurance is typically a “just-in-case” product.
 You won’t use it unless something unfortunate happens.
 It protects your income and your family from unnecessary financial burden in the event something happens to you.

-Having insurance is important and do not let these five myths tell you otherwise.
 However, the question is not just about having insurance coverage, but we must ensure we have adequate coverage based on our financial needs.
 If you are earning RM8,000 a month, your sum insured should reflect that in order to protect you and your family from any sudden loss of income.

 Selamat Hari Merdeka!